abrookins/reliable_service_calls_with_python/README.md

 *Very interesting, but I have questions*, you might be thinking!
 Here are a few worth pondering:

+### Is this a good graph?

+Aside from the fact that an outage occurred, the graph is pretty good.
+While the recommendations outage was going on, the homepage service maintained decent availability.

+Without timeouts or circuit breakers, the homepage service would have been unavailable until the outage was over.
+But that's not what happened -- homepage stayed up.

+There was just one problem: at the start of the outage, homepage service availability dropped.
+It recovered, but we can probably do better.

 ### Why did homepage availability drop at the start of the outage, and what can we do about that?

-The short drop in availability reflects the system trying, and failing, to handle connection errors to the upstream recommendations service.
+The short drop in homepage service availability reflects the system trying, and failing, to handle connection errors to the upstream recommendations service.

-The homepage service's connection to the recommendations service uses the `ApiClient` class. `ApiClient` applies timeouts, exponential retries with random jitter, and circuit breakers to all network requests made by services in the project.
+In this simulation, the homepage service's connection to the recommendations service used the `ApiClient` class configured to retry with random jitter (and to use a circuit breaker).

-In this case, network requests from the homepage service to the recommendations service began to fail, generating errors.
-Retries and timeouts couldn't help here -- the recommendations service failed 100% of the time.
+Retries and timeouts couldn't help here -- the recommendations service failed 100% of the time during the outage.
+We can do better by not using retries for our requests to the recommendations service.

-Without timeouts or circuit breakers, homepage availability would have dropped until the outage was over.
-But that's not what happened...

 ### What caused the circuit breakers to open?

-Circuit breakers saved the homepage service: when they opened, the service stopped trying to get recommendations and instead degraded to only providing popular items.
+Circuit breakers saved the homepage service: when they opened, the service stopped trying to get recommendations and instead degraded to providing popular items only.

 But what caused the circuit breakers to open?

+The circuit breaker around homepage requests to the recommendations service kept track of any errors that occurred during requests.
+When the outage began, requests began generating connection errors.
+After the circuit breaker on each worker saw five of these, the circuit breaker opened.

 ### Why, after the circuit breakers opened, did homepage availability get better than before the outage started?
 ### If the circuit breakers were open, why did we see connection errors during the outage?